 That is not a flippant or intentinally funny answer either.
 Most human behavior can be reduced to two main goals: avoiding pain and seeking pleasure.

+As with all aspects of human nature, the origin of homosexual behavior must stem from evolution.
+Evolution leads to instinct, which in turn leads to the experiences of pleasure (to encourage us to do things) and pain (to ensure we do not harm ourselves).
 Although homosexual behavior has been observed among many species of animal, it is primarily (if not exclusively) found among social animals.
 So it fair to assume that being a social animal allows for homosexuality to exist as others within social groups as others can continue the species' survival.
 Within social groups there can be diversity, and this diversity can boost a species' survival.

 Human sexuality differs also from, say, a dog.
 A male dog would not be aroused by a female bitch unless she is in 'heat'.
 Humans do not follow this pattern of behavior as straight men may find women attractive even when they are not ovulating at the time.